 - Any of several congenital conditions causing a person to be intersex.
 Found in tens of millions of people or roughly 1 percent of births.

 - Birth sex

 - A medical professional's assessment of to which mode the person's anatomy, mostly genital, was closer as a newborn.

 "Gender" originally meant only agreement classes of nouns and pronouns in grammar, which in many languages are correlated with the referent's sex.
 As feminist theory developed, writers extended the term to describe what society considers masculine or feminine.
-(Some other writers misunderstood it as a euphemism for "sex" to avoid the "software exchange" meaning.)
+(Some other writers misunderstood it as a euphemism for "sex" to avoid calling the "software exchange" meaning to mind.)

 - Gender stereotype

 - A culture's association of particular aspects of personality and expression with a particular sex assigned at birth.